TenFoldGreater/PLC-Programming-training/README.md

 # PLC-Programming-training on 29-April-2018 ( Location: Vashi, Navi Mumbai, India)
 This PLC Programming training is open for all limited by 6 seats only and free of charge.
+WhatsApp +91-7477424858 to book your seat.

 Duration of course is 2.5 Hours only.
 Basic of PLC & PLC programming will be covered.